safullah/minesweeper/README.md

 abort       quit the game with saving the current game.
 You may continue this game later restart     restart the game

-####Read this hint
-Under the folder minespr I have a folder called databank, where I save data of players.
-To retrieve the absolute path of this folder I use realpath().
-In my case the executable minespr is under cmake-build-debug, therefore when I search for databank with realpath() my parameter looks the following: realpath("./../databank", buf) I don't know how you will execute this game.
-You may adjust the parameter for realpath() in order to run the game successfully.

 ##Completed Tasks
 all tasks are implemented